Contract clause

 - Clause Inclusion Requirement

-- The clause at 52.210-1 must be inserted in all solicitations and contracts over $6 million, unless the acquisition is for commercial products or services.
+- The 52.210-1 Market Research clause must be inserted in all solicitations and contracts over $7.5 million, unless the acquisition is for commercial products or services.

 Responsibilities

-- Contracting Officers: Must ensure the clause at 52.210-1 is included in all applicable solicitations and contracts over $6 million, except for commercial acquisitions.
+- Contracting Officers: Must ensure the 52.210-1 clause is included in all applicable solicitations and contracts.

 Practical Implications

-- This section ensures that market research is a formal part of the acquisition process for larger, non-commercial contracts, supporting better procurement outcomes.
+- This section ensures that market research is a formal, enforceable part of large, non-commercial contracts, supporting informed acquisition decisions.

-- Common pitfalls include overlooking the clause for eligible contracts or misclassifying acquisitions as commercial to avoid the requirement.
+- Common pitfalls include failing to include the clause in eligible contracts or mistakenly including it in commercial acquisitions.